 Lentil Bolognese

 close up side view of lentil bolognese on a plate of rigatoni being pierced with a fork.

-Because meat is getting so darn expensive these days, we decided to make a bolognese-like sauce using lentils instead of meat.
+Because meat is getting so darn expensive these days, I decided it was time to make a bolognese-like sauce using lentils instead of meat.
 The lentils make the bolognese sauce extra hearty for pennies on the dollar, and also add a great dose of fiber.
-We made sure to add tons of delicious herbs and spices, as well as some rich coconut milk, to make this lentil bolognese just as rich and flavorful as its meaty counterpart.
+I made sure to add tons of delicious herbs and spices, as well as some rich coconut milk, to make this lentil bolognese just as rich and flavorful as its meaty counterpart.

+Lentil Bolognese